Where are we now?

 The opening of Offord Road Bridge and the new bridge at Swavesey in late 2018, brought the number of new bridges carrying traffic to nine.
 Before Christmas we completed the complex 750 metre River Great Ouse Viaduct, which is now ready for surfacing.

 Read the latest newsletter.

-Over the coming months we’ll be continuing to lay the new road surface.
-This is made up of 5 separate layers, to a total depth of well over 1 metre.
+Over the coming months, we’ll continue to lay the new road surface.
+This is made up of five separate layers, to a total depth of well over a metre.

-The new A1 between Brampton and Buckden is also expected to open in winter 2019, and we will also connect the two structures that cross the River Great Ouse and the East Coast mainline during this time.
-This then will give us full access between Brampton and Swavesey, enabling us to travel through site and complete work even more efficiently.
+We’ll shortly be connecting the two structures that cross the River Great Ouse and the East Coast mainline.
+Once this is done, our construction team will have full access between Brampton and Swavesey, enabling travel through site so that we can complete work even more efficiently.